Heinrich Schliemann: Legacy and criticism

 Schliemann's methods have been described as "savage and brutal.
 He ploughed through layers of soil and everything in them without proper record keeping—no mapping of finds, few descriptions of discoveries."
 His rough excavation, conclusory interpretation and appropriation of artifacts were criticised by contemporary antiquarians, among them Spyridon Comnos and Stephen Salisbury III.
 The fame of his discoveries overshadowed such criticism through most of the twentieth century, such that Carl Blegen excused his recklessness: "Although there were some regrettable blunders, those criticisms are largely colored by a comparison with modern techniques of digging; but it is only fair to remember that before 1876 very few persons, if anyone, yet really knew how excavations should properly be conducted.
 There was no science of archaeological investigation, and there was probably no other digger who was better than Schliemann in actual field work."

 In 1874, Schliemann also initiated and sponsored the removal of medieval edifices from the Acropolis of Athens, including the great Frankish Tower.
 Despite considerable opposition, including from King George I of the Hellenes, Schliemann saw the project through.
 The eminent historian of Frankish Greece, William Miller, later denounced this as "an act of vandalism unworthy of any people imbued with a sense of the continuity of history", and "pedantic barbarism".

-In his excavations at Troy, Schliemann found many swastikas adorned on pottery and consulted with Aryan nationalist Émile-Louis Burnouf to identify the symbol.
+In his excavations at Troy, Schliemann found many swastikas adorning pottery and consulted with Aryan nationalist Émile-Louis Burnouf to identify the symbol.
 Claiming that the symbol was connected with the Aryans, Burnouf adopted and popularised the swastika as a symbol of Aryan nationalism.